 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.

-For the purposes of the draft Final Report, the Working Group designated the status as No Agreement and has made no recommendations with respect to either allowing or disallowing Closed Generics.
-However, with widely diverging viewpoints, the Working Group asked Working Group members to contribute additional proposals for consideration, to help identify circumstances when a Closed Generic may be permitted.
-These proposals were not thoroughly vetted by the Working Group and therefore none of the proposals at this point in time have any agreement within the Working Group to pursue.
-However, the Working Group is very interested in community feedback regarding the three proposals received, in regards to both the high level principles and the details (where provided).
+Prior to publication of the draft Final Report, the Working Group asked Working Group members to contribute additional proposals for consideration to help identify circumstances when a Closed Generic may be permitted.
+During the public comment period, the Working Group requested community input on the proposals received:

 A Proposal for Public Interest Closed Generic gTLDs (PICG TLDs), submitted by Alan Greenberg, Kathy Kleiman, George Sadowsky, and Greg Shatan.